waxlab/lupe/README.md

 develop multiple packages at the same time...
 Well, I won't describe all the process here, but feel free to try and discover the complexity.

-Here comes the idea of Atmos:
+Here comes the idea of Lupe:

 - Provide a simple way to quickstart a project with Lua only files.
 - Resolve the path in a way that you can just drop your project folder